Wallrich v. Samsung

 The claimants turned to the court, seeking an order compelling Samsung to arbitrate.
 The district court issued an order compelling arbitration and ordering Samsung to pay its filing fees.
 Samsung then appealed to the Seventh Circuit.

 On appeal, Public Citizen filed an amicus brief supporting the claimants.
-The brief explains that when large numbers of consumers and workers subjected to alleged wrongdoing seek access to an arbitral forum that a defendant corporation itself imposed on them, the corporation cannot free itself from its contractual obligation to arbitrate by breaching its obligation to pay its share of the arbitration fees.
-Samsung’s contrary position, we explain, is fundamentally at odds with a basic premise of the Federal Arbitration Act: that otherwise valid contracts to arbitrate are enforceable and do not vanish when a party refuses to comply with them.
+The brief explained that when large numbers of consumers and workers subjected to alleged wrongdoing seek access to an arbitral forum that a defendant corporation itself imposed on them, the corporation cannot free itself from its contractual obligation to arbitrate by breaching its obligation to pay its share of the arbitration fees.
+Samsung’s contrary position, we explained, is at odds with a basic premise of the Federal Arbitration Act: that otherwise valid contracts to arbitrate are enforceable and do not vanish when a party refuses to comply with them.